-Divorce is a sensitive topic for many and, understandably, a lot of high school students do not want to discuss this family situation with others.
+Divorce is a sensitive topic for many.
+Understandably, a lot of high school students do not want to discuss this family situation with others.
 However, there are scholarships and awards out there for students who do have divorced parents to make your college-bound life a little bit easier.
 Here are just a few examples.

 If you live in Florida and live with a single parent due to a divorce or permanent separation, you may want to apply for the Ayo and Iken Children of Divorce Scholarship.
 Awarding $1,000, the scholarship is open to high school seniors who are planning on furthering their education past graduation.
-Submissions are accepted after April 1st 2018 but due a month later by May 1st.
-Applying students are asked to write a 2,000 word essay on how their parents show their love, even though they may not all live under the same roof.
+Applying students must write a 2,000-word essay on how their parents show their love, even though they may not all live under the same roof.

 Sponsored by the Law Firm of Ayo and Iken, you can learn more about this particular scholarship (and see past winners) on their website.

-For students attending the University of Toledo and planning to pursue a degree in business, the Kinsey Determination Scholarship may be one to add to the list.
-The award is designed for male students who have lived a majority of their life without a father figure and with a single mother.
+For students attending the University of Toledo and planning to pursue a degree in business, the Kinsey Determination Scholarship, add this scholarship to your list.
+The award is designed for male students who have lived the majority of their life without a father figure and with a single mother.
 The winner of the scholarship must demonstrate financial need, but academic performance, principles, and future potential are also taken into account.

-Applications for the Kinsey Determination Scholarship are due by April 1st, 2018.
-It awards $1,000 to full time students and a completed, current FAFSA must be available.
+Applications for the Kinsey Determination Scholarship are due by December 1st for new students and March 15 for current students.
+It awards $1,000 to full-time students and a complete, current FAFSA must be available.

 The scholarship is for $2,500 with 4 awards available.
-If you are planning to apply for the fall, the application is due in April.
-For spring semesters, you should apply by November.
+If you are planning to apply for the fall, the application is due May 1st.
+For spring semesters, you should apply by November 1st.

-These are only a few awards that are available to students who live in single parent households.
-New scholarships are constantly being created, so make sure you’re keeping an eye on scholarship databases, even in later years.
+These are only a few awards that are available to students who live in single-parent households.
+Keep an eye on scholarship databases, even in later years, as new scholarships appear.
 If you’re a child of divorced parents, there are several awards and financial aid options available to you.
-If you need further assistance with aid, grants, or scholarships, make sure to talk to your high school guidance counselor’s office or your college’s financial aid department.
+If you need further assistance, talk to your high school guidance counselor or your college’s financial aid department.

 Use College Raptor’s new Student Loan Finder to discover personalized loan options.
 Compare lenders and interest rates to find the ideal student loan—for FREE!